Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 The Hidden Cost of Starting From Scratch

 At 15 hours per application and £20/hour internal staff cost, 10 applications represent around £3,000 of staff time per year.
 Not all of that is avoidable.
 Tailoring, funder alignment, budgeting, review and final editing are necessary.
-The reducible cost is the repeated time spent finding, rewriting and reworking information your organisation has already created before.
+The part worth reducing is the repeated time spent finding and reworking material your organisation has already created.

 £300